-loss of well integrity-where integrity of the well has been compromised, but the well remains under control (which would prompt a Level 1 or Level 2 well control emergency response)
+- loss of well integrity-where integrity of the well has been compromised, but the well remains under control (which would prompt a Level 1 or Level 2 well control emergency response) - loss of effective well control-where control of the well has been lost (which would require a Level 3 well control emergency response).

-36 As per Section 2.1 of the OSMP, for this plan initiation means starting preparation for implementation.
+&lt;sup>36 As per Section 2.1 of the OSMP, for this plan initiation means starting preparation for implementation.